 Many other IHE profiles require or recommend grouping with ATNA actors as part of their security considerations.

-The ATNA Profile also defines optional capabilities to retrieve messages stored in an Audit Record Repository (ARR) using the Audit Consumer and transactions:
+The ATNA Profile also defines optional capabilities to send and retrieve messages stored in an Audit Record Repository (ARR) using the Audit Consumer, Audit Sender and transactions:

 The Retrieve ATNA Audit Event [ITI-81] transaction enables an Audit Consumer to retrieve ATNA Audit Events stored within a target Audit Record Repository.
 This transaction is based on a FHIR RESTful search operation on AuditEvent resources.

 The Retrieve Syslog Event [ITI-82] transaction enables an Audit Consumer to search syslog messages stored in an Audit Record Repository.
 This transaction is defined as a RESTful operation.
 The search parameters are based on syslog metadata.

+The Send ATNA AuditEvent [ITI-XX] transaction enables an Audit Sender to POST a Bundle of, or single, AuditEvent resources into an Audit Record Repository.

 Note that ATNA Audit Events are syslog events, so the Retrieve Syslog Event [ITI-82] transaction enables retrieval of ATNA events based on syslog metadata values.